danieljanderson/Life_game/notes.md

 in person interview.
 Computer will get two random numbers and add them together if the out come is greater than the person than they will lose feeling / divded by the number of interviews they have been on.

 if they successd they will gain feeling * by the number of interviews they have been on.

+##inPerson Interview might need to be scaled some how. for when the person gets better charisma and such than it will be two easy to get a job.  maybe make the person into levels

+in person interview.  when someone fails their first interview feelings should be taken away.  right now their isnt